postace/blogy/README.md

 }'
 ```

-You will be received an access token after sending one of these two request above.
+You will be received a JWT token after register user success.

-This token will be used for subsequent request to our app.
+This JWT token will be used for subsequent request to our app.

+Please note that, after register with Facebook/Google, you have to provide
+(name, phone number) or (phone, occupation) to continue using blogy.

+Otherwise, it will throw error indicate that these information is required.
+Open file `app/api/users.py` and see method `supply_required_info()` for more detail